 - Contract Information.
 Residents must be given a contract that states what services are provided and how much they cost.
 Unless you have a court-appointed legal guardian, the nursing home cannot require anyone else to sign an agreement stating they will pay your bill.

 - Medicaid and Medicare Information.
 Residents have the right to apply for Medicaid or Medicare to assist with payments.
-If you receive Medicaid, your facility cannot make you pay for anything that Medicaid pays for.
+However, if you receive Medicaid, your facility cannot make you pay for anything that Medicaid pays for.

 - Staying in Your Facility.
-Residents have the right to keep living in their facility.
-If you are asked to leave, you must be given written notice that explains why you are being asked to move, how to file an appeal, and a self-addressed envelope to the Illinois Department of Public Health.
+Residents have the right to keep living in their nursing homes.
+If you are asked to leave, you must be given a written notice explaining why you are being asked to move, how to file an appeal, and a self-addressed envelope to the Illinois Department of Public Health.
 A facility can force a resident to leave if they have not paid their bill, are dangerous to themselves or others, have medical needs that cannot be met, or if the facility closes.

-Abuse can come in a number of forms.
-Extreme situations involving abuse can result in irreversible damage, and long-term exposure to abuse can significantly harm a person’s mental state.
-Recognizing the common characteristics associated with the different types, as well as the consequences, can help you identify if your loved one is being abused and how.
+Abuse can come in several forms.
+Extreme situations involving nursing home abuse can result in irreversible damage, and long-term exposure to abuse can significantly harm a person’s mental state.
+Recognizing the typical characteristics of the different types and the consequences can help you identify if your loved one is being abused and how.
 After reporting an instance of abuse, you should consider contacting an Illinois nursing home abuse attorney who can help you determine the next best course of action.

-According to the NCEA, there are seven types of abuse that involve the elderly, which include:
+According to the NCEA, several types of abuse involve the elderly, which include:

-Physical abuse occurs when a staff member uses some type of physical force on an elderly person that causes or can be expected to cause bodily harm, physical pain, or ongoing impairment.
+Physical abuse occurs when a staff member uses some physical force on an older adult that causes or can be expected to cause bodily harm, physical pain, or ongoing impairment.
 Typical actions deemed physical abuse include shoving, pushing, slapping, shaking, burning, kicking, and striking.
-Physical abuse also occurs if a resident is force-fed, confined with physical restraints, or is given improper medications.
+Physical abuse also occurs if a resident is force-fed, confined with bodily restraints, or is given improper medications.

-If your loved one is being physically abused, you may notice unexplained injuries, bruising, broken bones, or welts.
-They may act differently around certain staff members and may seem to be in pain.
+If your loved one is physically abused, you may notice unexplained injuries, bruising, broken bones, or welts.
+In addition, they may act differently around individual staff members and may seem to be in pain.
 Other signs of this type of mistreatment include internal bleeding, evidence of being given too much or too little medication, broken eyeglasses, sprains, dislocations, or open wounds.

-One of the most common open wounds a resident is likely to sustain if they are being abused is a bedsore.
+One of the most common open wounds a nursing home resident is likely to sustain is bed sores if abused.
 These are also referred to as pressure ulcers.
-When a person experiences limited mobility and caregivers do not assist them with movement, there could be parts on the body that experience prolonged pressure.
+When a person experiences limited mobility and caregivers do not assist them with movement, parts of the body could experience prolonged pressure.
 This pressure causes layers of skin to separate, which can quickly result in infection.

-Warning signs of a pressure ulcer included unusual changes in skin color or texture, swelling, temperature differences in different areas on the body, and draining.
+Warning signs of a pressure ulcer included unusual skin color or texture changes, swelling, temperature differences in different areas of the body, and draining.
 Bedsores most commonly occur on the backs of limbs, tailbone or buttocks, and shoulder blades or spine.